rancher/docs/content/rancher/v2.x/en/tasks/projects/_index.md

 4. Click **Save**.

-5. After a brief period of time, logs originating from the project are forwarded to the configured target.
+**Result:** After a brief period of time, logs originating from the project are forwarded to the configured target.

 ## Adding Project Alerts